 - Gather all the ingredients.

 - Start boiling 4 quarts (16 cups, 3.8 L) water in a large pot (I used a 4.5 QT Dutch oven).
-Once boiling, add salt and spaghetti.
+Once boiling, add 1 Tbsp Diamond Crystal kosher salt and 7 oz spaghetti.

-- While cooking pasta, we prepare the ingredients.
-Peel the garlic cloves and thinly slice them.
+- Meanwhile, prepare the other ingredients.
+Peel 2 cloves garlic and thinly slice them.

-- Remove the tough core of the cabbage and cut into 1-inch square pieces.
+- Remove the tough core of 3 leaves green cabbage and cut into 1-inch-square pieces.

-- Heat the olive oil in a large frying pan over medium heat.
-While the oil is still not hot yet, add the garlic to start infusing.
-Make sure to coat the garlic with oil.
+- Heat 1 Tbsp extra virgin olive oil in a large frying pan over medium heat.
+While the oil is still not hot yet, add the garlic to start infusing its flavor into the oil.
+Make sure to coat the garlic with the oil.

 - Add the canned tuna and toss it together with the cabbage.